makesuperza333/INC281-2020/README.md

 - A **pdf document** and **source code** must be compressed as a `*.zib`, `*.rar` or `*.7-zip`

-- A video presentation must be uploaded to an online storage, e.g., YouTube, and send the link (url) to the e-mail.
+- A video presentation must be uploaded to online storage, e.g., YouTube, and send the link (URL) to the e-mail.

-- Submit the compressed file and link of the video to: **santi.inc.kmutt@gmail.com**
+- Submit the compressed file and link of the video to **santi.inc.kmutt@gmail.com**

 - The email title must be **INC281-GX**, where the **GX** is your group id, e.g., G1, G2,...